-- expiry of the term of office; - withdrawal of the Body by the Board of Directors; - withdrawal of one member, formalised in a specific written report submitted to the Board of Directors: - one of the reasons for lapse indicated below has arisen.
+- withdrawal of the Body by the Board of Directors; - withdrawal of one member, formalised in a specific written report submitted to the Board of Directors; - one of the reasons for lapse indicated below has arisen.

 The termination is ordered by Board of Directors resolution, after obtaining a binding opinion from the Board of Statutory Auditors of the Company.